champfish/champfish.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 4
+nav_order: 2
 cv_pdf: Christian_Duffee_Resume.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: A bit about my professional endeavors.
+Click the button in the top right to view a more printer-friendly (and complete!) cv.
+You can also find my [University of Texas at Dallas](assests/pdf/Christian_Duffee_Transcript_UTD.pdf) or [Northwestern University](assests/pdf/Christian_Duffee_Transcript_Northwestern.pdf) transcripts if you would like.
 toc:
   sidebar: left
 ---